PREP SOFTBALL ROUNDUP: East gets 3-0 regional win over West

-SIOUX CITY - Abby Alter hit a bases-clearing double in the fifth inning to break a scoreless tie and East went on to claim a 3-0 win over West in a Class 5A regional first-round game played on the Black Raiders' home field Thursday evening.
+SIOUX CITY - Abby Alter hit a bases-clearing double in the fifth inning to break a scoreless tie and the East High School softball team went on to claim a 3-0 win over West in a Class 5A regional first-round game played on the Black Raiders' home field Thursday evening.

 East stranded nine runners for the game and finally broke through after leaving the sacks loaded in the first and fourth frames.
 Kiahna Jenkins had two of the Black Raiders' seven hits while leadoff hitter Katlynn Tucker stole three bases and scored on Jenkins' shot.